TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 jobs-output-list -L <jobId>
 ```

-With this command, you can see the current files in the output folder.
+With this command, you can see the current files in the output folder. <br/>
 When archive is true, all the new files will get copied to archive directory on your archive system.
 When it is false, all the output files can be found on the execution system's scratch directory

-To retrieve the output **predictions.txt** file we will use the `files-cp` command below:
+To retrieve the output **predictions.txt** file we will use the `jobs-output-get` command below:

 ```
-files-cp agave://<username>.tacc.corral.storage/<username>/archive/jobs/job-<job-uuid>/predictions.txt predictions.txt
+jobs-output-get -r <jobId>
 ```

 For example, if using the `train510` account with job uuid `8c7a91ac-7da5-44ad-a6dd-39f010e87e54-007`, the command would be:

 ```
-files-cp agave://train510.tacc.corral.storage/train510/archive/jobs/job-8c7a91ac-7da5-44ad-a6dd-39f010e87e54-007/predictions.txt predictions.txt
+jobs-output-get -r 8c7a91ac-7da5-44ad-a6dd-39f010e87e54-007
 ```

+You should see a jobs-<jobId> folder created in your present working directoty, which contains the predictions.txt file along with .err and .log files.

 ### Jobs Notifications